Smallville season 9: Writing

-In an interview, Justin Hartley revealed that season nine partially deals with Oliver having to battle his personal demons: "I think he is going to struggle with the things he has been afforded (as a result of) his powers.
+In an interview, Justin Hartley revealed that season nine partially deals with his character Oliver Queen having to battle his personal demons: "I think he is going to struggle with the things he has been afforded (as a result of) his powers.
 He has sacrificed things and done things that haunt him...
 It's bad stuff.
 We need to get to the bottom of it".
-Peterson stated that this season sees Clark taking his "Red-Blue Blur" persona into obsessive territory: "He is trying a little too hard to be a hero, and is leaving the rest of his life behind".
-Entertainment Weeklys Michael Ausiello revealed at the time that the season featured major developments to the Clark/Lois relationship, but also that Superman's "iconic 'S'" is featured significantly throughout the season, including on Clark's chest.
-The theme for season nine revolves around "Clark's darkest hour"; a love-triangle between Clark, Lois, and the Red-Blue Blur that will last for the season; tension between Chloe and Clark as the former realizes she is not satisfied just being a "sidekick"; and that the creative team is, as Ausiello noted, not "story-wise, approaching this season as Smallvilles last".
+Executive producer Brian Peterson stated that this season sees Clark Kent taking his "Red-Blue Blur" persona into obsessive territory: "He is trying a little too hard to be a hero, and is leaving the rest of his life behind".
+Entertainment Weeklys Michael Ausiello revealed at the time that the season featured major developments to the Clark/Lois Lane relationship, but also that Superman's "iconic 'S'" is featured significantly throughout the season, including on Clark's chest.
+The theme for season nine revolves around "Clark's darkest hour"; a love-triangle between Clark, Lois, and the Red-Blue Blur that will last for the season; tension between Chloe Sullivan and Clark as the former realizes she is not satisfied just being a "sidekick"; and that the creative team is, as Ausiello noted, not "story-wise, approaching this season as Smallvilles last".
 A scene between Clark and Jor-El has been constructed for the premiere to explain why Clark has not learned to fly.
-Clark and Oliver's friendship also became tense thanks to Oliver's growing interest in rekindling his romantic relationship with Lois, Zod brings multiple Kryptonians to Earth with him, and Jor-El makes a physical appearance on the show.
+Clark and Oliver's friendship also became tense thanks to Oliver's growing interest in rekindling his romantic relationship with Lois, Zod brings multiple Kryptonians to Earth with him, and Jor-El makes a physical appearance on the series.

-Souders and Peterson revealed in an interview that Clark would be training to take one-step closer to his ultimate destiny as Superman, and that Clark would be wearing a costume while performing his Red-Blue Blur duties.
+Peterson and executive producer Kelly Souders revealed in an interview that Clark would be training to take one-step closer to his ultimate destiny as Superman, and that Clark would be wearing a costume while performing his Red-Blue Blur duties.
 The pair explained that this season's theme is also about Clark "embracing the fact that he is an alien".
 That said, Souders has stated that she would not refer to Clark himself as "darker", because he is still "the Superman underneath it all that we all know and love".
 E!
 Online's Natalie Abrams revealed, following the Smallville panel, that Clark's suit would be black, with a silver Superman "S" on the front, as well a trench coat that doubles as a cape.
 Based on the information released at the panel, Abrams reported that the producers had a series finale prepared should this season be the last.
-Although it was initially stated that Tom Welling would direct two episodes, because of his responsibilities producing the new series Hellcats, he only directed one.
+Although it was initially stated that star Tom Welling would direct two episodes he only directed one, due to his responsibilities producing the series Hellcats (2010–2011).
 Allison Mack directed one episode.